nuxt/nuxt/docs/3.api/3.utils/abort-navigation.md

 # `abortNavigation`

-`abortNavigation` is a helper function that prevents navigation from taking place and throws an error if one is set as a parameter.
+`abortNavigation` is a helper function that prevents navigation from taking place and throws an error if set as a parameter.

 ::alert{type="warning"}
 `abortNavigation` is only usable inside a [route middleware handler](/docs/guide/directory-structure/middleware).